Today – games room on a budget

 You can also make your room look larger.
 As the Family Handyman suggests, you can make your room look larger than it actually is by taking into account a few things: using light colours on the walls as well as on the floors to create the illusion of a larger space.
 Additionally, keep the room looking open by removing some pieces of unneeded furniture.

 Are you a foosball fan?
 Maybe you want a card games table for poker night?
 Or you simply want a traditional games room with a great quality pool table or snooker table?
 You’ll probably spend most of your budget on a good games table, after all, it will be the centrepiece of your games room and you want it to last a long time.
 Think about what games table(s) you’ll want and can afford – what colour games table, size, finish, everything – then, it’s decoration time.
+Do consider a waterproof pool table – you then don’t have to worry so much if a drink gets accidentally spilyt.

 When you are on a budget, the best way to decorate a room is by shopping second-hand, upcycling used furniture or by using Freecycle.
 The latter option is a worldwide network where people can offer unwanted stuff to others for free.
 Who doesn’t love a bargain?
 There is no better bargain than getting stuff for free!